Sports in Pittsburgh: Rugby

-The Pittsburgh Forge Rugby Club are rugby union team based in South Side Pittsburgh.
+The Pittsburgh Forge Rugby Club are a rugby union team based in South Side Pittsburgh.
 The club formed in 2018 when the Pittsburgh City RC and the Pittsburgh Highlanders combined to form the Forge.
 The Pittsburgh Forge currently fields two competitive men's senior sides and one competitive women's side.
 The men currently participate in the Midwest Competition Region (NCR1) at the Division II and Division III levels, and the women also play in the Midwest Competition Region at the Division II level.

-The Pittsburgh Sledgehammers are a rugby league team based in Cheswick, Pennsylvania (outside of Pittsburgh) which was formed in 2010 and plays in the AMNRL competition.
+The Pittsburgh Sledgehammers were a rugby league team based in Cheswick, Pennsylvania (outside of Pittsburgh) which was formed in 2010 and played in the AMNRL competition.

 The Pittsburgh Harlequins are a rugby union team also based in Cheswick.
 The Pittsburgh Harlequins Rugby Club was founded in 1973 by a group of University of Pittsburgh law students.
 The organization has an active roster of 45 players and an alumni roster inclusive of more than 70 seasons of play.
 The Harlequins Rugby Club is a Division I member of the Mid-Atlantic Rugby Football Union.
 Over 300 active players wear the Harlequin jerseys every year at the Division 1 men's, Under 19, and Under 14 levels.
 In 1995, the Founders Field Center for Athletic Leadership was developed to support the Harlequins Men's and Youth programs.
-The 12 acre Founders Field facility includes lighting, irrigation, a clubhouse, locker rooms, concessions, and parking.
+The 12-acre Founders Field facility includes lighting, irrigation, a clubhouse, locker rooms, concessions, and parking.

+The Pittsburgh Steeltoes, a rugby sevens club with both a men's and women's team, was announced as an expansion team for the Premier Rugby Sevens in 2023.
+Highmark Stadium hosted the 2023 Eastern Conference Final, marking the first ever professional rugby event held in the city.
+Three of the Steeltoes' women represented their countries at the 2024 Summer Olympics: Kayla Canett and Sammy Sullivan for the United States and Asia Hogan-Rochester for Canada, winning bronze and silver, respectively.

+Ultimate

+The Pittsburgh Thunderbirds are a professional ultimate team that competes in the Ultimate Frisbee Association (formerly known as the American Ultimate Disc League) since 2015.
+They play their home games at Highmark Stadium.